Bibilographische Zitation:

 Today, theories of social action and social interaction must come to terms with the fact that, besides human individuals, various supra-individual entities (formal organizations, authorities, institutions, etc.) need to be accounted for as actors.

 Evidently, individual and non-individual partners face each other in the case of most contractual agreements (on employment, leasing, purchasing, etc.), as well as in the case of countless administrative and judicial proceedings like taxation, social welfare, education, or legal litigation. (see, for example, Röhl 1987: 428).
+Moreover, any macrosociology that only roughly takes into account the complexity and dynamics of modern society must consider to what large most major societal events and developments have their causal roots at the meso level of formal organizations (see, for example, Boulding 1953; Drucker 1973).

 Thus it is evident that stratification systems are deeply shaped by organizational job supplies, recruitment practices, employment conditions, forms of remuneration and rules of promotion (see, for example, Baron/Bielby 1980), that macroeconomic developments remain inexplicable unless the global systems of banks and industrial enterprises are also taken into consideration (see, for example, Suter 1989), and that political decisions just like administrative implementation processes are fundamentally shaped the interorganizational relations between authorities, administrative bureaucracies, interest associations and private institutions (see, for example, Schmitter/Lehmbruch 1982; Hanf/Scharpf 1978; Wollmann 1980).

-Those who assume that trade unions just articulate and implement the will of their membership majority, that industrial enterprises function purely as instruments of capital reproduction in the interest of the ruling capitalist class and that clinics faithfully reflect the value system of the medical profession dominating them, will not be greatly impressed or alarmed by any development of formal organizational structures.
-“Organization” appears in this view as a socio-structural medium, through witch the values and goals of individuals (e. g. leaders) or aggregates of individuals (e.g. elites, professional groups, ethnic groups, etc.) are expressed and enter into relationships with each other.
+Certainly, the theoretical consequences one might wish to draw from such observations depend on relationships one postulates as obtaining between individual and organizational levels.
+Thus, those who assume that trade unions just articulate and implement the will of their membership majority, that industrial enterprises function purely as instruments of capital reproduction in the interest of the ruling capitalist class and that clinics faithfully reflect the value system of the medical profession dominating them, will not be greatly impressed or alarmed by any development of formal organizational structures.
+“Organization” appears in this view as a socio-structural medium through witch the values and goals of individuals (e. g. leaders) or aggregates of individuals (e.g. elites, professional groups, ethnic groups, etc.) are expressed and enter into relationships with each other.

 More dramatic consequences have to be drawn when organizations are credited with the ability to escape either partially or entirely from the commitment to their members and to create their own objectives, norms and action strategies on the basis of their socio-technical internal structures on the one hand, and their specific environmental conditions on the other.
 It is only when we concede even an partial autonomy of this kind that we are obliged to regard organizations, analogous to individuals, as social actors sui generis.
-Only in this case, a manifold of concepts and hypotheses hitherto developed for the analysis of interindividual relationships have to be revised in such a way that they can now be applied to also to organisational actions as well as to interorganizational relations and to relationships between individuals and organizations.
+Only in this case, a manifold of concepts and hypotheses hitherto developed for the analysis of interindividual relationships have to be revised in such a way that they can be applied to organisational actors as well as to interorganizational relations and to relationships between individuals and organizations.

 To what extent does it make sense, for example, to ascribe “intentions or insinuate “attitudes to organizations, to expect a “sense of duty” or even “gratitude” and “loyalty” from them if we should decide to free such concepts completely from their anthropomorphic connotations?
 What does the statement mean that enterprises maintain an “identity” or confess a certain “philosophy”, “expect” tax relief or “feel” committed to its context of national origin - given the fact that they obviously lack the capacity to draw on psychological mechanisms for anchoring such dispositions internally?
+How is it possible that individuals and organizations communicate and cooperate on a reciprocal basis, conclude contracts with each other and conduct judicial proceedings against each other, or compete for the same scarce resources (e.g. land), even though the individual actor is not confronted with an ALTER EGO which could be an object of empathy, participate in a common “life world” (Lebenswelt) and engage in processes of “intersubjective communication”?
+And what qualities do social expectation structures, role specializations, management processes, power relations, normative systems and mechanisms of socialization and social control possess if they emerge in the relationship between organizations, not in interpersonal interactions?

+Questions of this kind, which, clearly, call for a reformulation of all the concepts and propositions of action and interaction theory on a more abstract level, have so far received astonishingly little attention, although social scientists as well as historians are usually very prone to ascribe to supra-individual entities the status of social actors.
 Anyone tackling the project of an action and interaction theory of organizations will therefore find a rich pool of empirical regularities and theoretical propositions, which can be examined for possibilities of further generalization.- not only in the narrow field of the sociology of organization but also, for example, in the literature on economic competition and cartel behaviour, on neocorporatist association structures, inter-state relations and military conflicts.

+In the following, the aim is to explain why there are sufficient reasons for ascribing to organizations, at least to a limited extent, the status of supra-individual actors sui generis (par.
+2) and to investigate the fundamental differences between individual and supra-individual actors (par.
+3).
 The clarification of such questions represents, if not a sufficient, then certainly a necessary condition for arriving at a generalized action and interaction theory which goes beyond anthropocentric concepts of subjectivity and intersubjectivity, so that interorganizational relations and “diagonal” social relations (between organizations and individuals) can also be addressed.

 Top